ovlachi/phishing-detector/README.md

-# Design 03 - Malware Detection Integrating Hybrid Machine Learning Model
+# PhishR - Design 03 Malware Detection Integrating Hybrid Machine Learning Model
 This is the project contains three design option for malware detection web-based system integrating hybrid machine learning models.
 This is the Swinburne university team projects with 5 members.

 ## Details